Illustrative examples of how Bastion governance applies to regulated industries. Put yourself in these shoes.

 A regional health system pilots an AI agent to assist clinical documentation and administrative scheduling.
 Patient privacy requirements (HIPAA) and clinical liability concerns mean that any autonomous action touching patient data needs to be traceable to a specific authorized clinician or administrator, with an immutable record that could withstand a legal hold.

-Bastion's intent ledger and outcome accountability controls would provide the health system's legal and compliance teams with the evidentiary chain they require.
-Departments could adopt incrementally, with the privacy officer pointing to the Audit Chain rule as satisfying BAA documentation requirements.
+Bastion's intent ledger and Accountability controls would provide the health system's legal and compliance teams with the evidentiary chain they require.
+Departments could adopt incrementally, with the privacy officer pointing to tamper-evident ledger integrity and attribution as satisfying BAA documentation expectations.

-"Our privacy officer would be skeptical that any AI governance tool could meet our standards.
-The audit chain is the answer she needs."
+A privacy officer would be skeptical that any AI governance tool could meet the standards expected for HIPAA-sensitive environments.
+Immutable, attributable records are the kind of answer that moves the conversation forward.

 IRONLAW rules applied